-Be sure to stay in a Casa Particular during your stay, opposed to a hotel.
+Try to stay in a Casa Particular during your stay, as opposed to a hotel.

 Hostels are not really a thing in Cuba, however, if you intend to keep costs low then lodging with a local family is a great method.